davidetaraborrelli/Projects_ads_optimization/README.md

 Adopting a systematic approach, the actions are to analyze, prioritize, and test various strategies to enhance the campaign's effectiveness, leveraging the dashboard to monitor progress and inform decisions.

+## Conclusion

+Through rigorous analysis and the development of a comprehensive dashboard, this project laids the groundwork for substantial improvements in video ad campaigns.
+By continuously iterating on strategies based on empirical data and strategic insights, it is possible to drive greater efficiency and success in our advertising efforts.

+## What's in the repository?

+- Code (SQL)
+- Results (DOC)
+- Dashboard (PDF)